yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

     docker run --name api --net fabmedical -p 3001:3001 content-api
     ```

 1. The docker run command has failed because it is configured to connect to mongodb using a localhost url.
-However, now that content-api is isolated in a separate container, it cannot access mongodb via loacalhost, even when running on the same docker host.
+However, now that content-api is isolated in a separate container, it cannot access mongodb via localhost, even when running on the same docker host.
 Instead, the API must use the bridge network to connect to mongodb.

     ```text
     > content-api@0.0.0 start /usr/src/app